Ticket #426 (closed enhancement: fixed)

 Since paging is such a common feature perhaps some common code could be written (an object maybe) but I don't like the idea of having to get back all the data before displaying.
 That slows things up alot just to display the number of pages available.

-- Summary changed from Paging support: Log to Paging support in revision log
+Summary: | Paging support: Log → Paging support in revision log |

 In the patch attached to #1441 (support for path history),

-I changed the Node.get_history(self) method to
+I changed the Node.get_history(self)

-Node.get_history(self, limit=None, skip=None),
+Node.get_history(self, limit=None, skip=None)

 for being able to implement paging support.